How to Seed a Pomegranate

 Instructions

-- Cut off the top of the pomegranate where it was attached to the tree.
+- Cut off the top of the pomegranate where it was attached to the tree; just enough to see the inside structure.

-- Using a sharp knife and using the fruit as a guide, cut the membranes where two sections are joined and remove one section.
+- Using a sharp knife and the fruit as a guide, cut about 1/2" of the outer peel where each section of membrane separates the fruit.

 - Use your fingers to gently rub the seeds off of the fruit; removing pieces of the white membrane as necessary to expose more seeds.